Teignmouth Electron: Sailing history

 The attempted launch of the Teignmouth Electron took place on 23 September into the river at Brundall when Crowhurst's wife, Clare, tried to christen the vessel by breaking a bottle of champagne against the boat's hull.
 However, the bottle didn't shatter and instead bounced off the hull, which prompted John Eastwood to take the bottle and properly break it against the boat, completing the launch.

 The Electron was tested in open water from Brundall, down the River Yare, and then by sea to Teignmouth.
 The voyage was meant to be completed in three days, but instead took two weeks.
 On this voyage, due to an abrupt halt commanded by Crowhurst to avoid a chain ferry, the Electron was swung into the river bank by the tide and her starboard float was holed.
 On this maiden journey, it was also discovered that the Electron could not perform windward, an issue Crowhurst would encounter again once the race began.

+On 13 October an experienced sailor, Lieutenant Commander Peter Eden, volunteered to accompany Crowhurst on his last leg from Cowes to Teignmouth.
+Crowhurst had fallen into the water several times while in Cowes, and as he and Eden climbed aboard Teignmouth Electron, he once again ended up in the water after slipping on the outboard bracket on the stern of the rubber dinghy.
+Eden's description of his two days with Crowhurst provides the most expert independent assessment available for both boat and sailor before the start of the race.
+He recalls that the trimaran sailed immensely swiftly, but could get no closer to the wind than 60 degrees.
+The speed often reached 12 knots, but the vibrations encountered caused the screws on the Hasler self-steering gear to come loose.
+Eden said, "We had to keep leaning over the counter to do up the screws.
+It was a tricky and time consuming business.
+I told Crowhurst he should get the fixings welded if he wanted it to survive a longer trip!"
+Eden also commented that the Hasler worked superbly and the boat was "certainly nippy."